learn-co-curriculum/precollege-intro-software-engineering-track/day-02/lectures/intro-to-git/LECTURE.md

 + Students do!

 ## Conclusion / So What?
 + Two words: Open Source.
 There are over eight million people who use GitHub to store their code.
 Having a free account on GitHub means that anyone in the community can fork or clone your repositories and make changes to or contribute to your codebase.
-It’s all about people building publicly accessible applications together.
+It's all about people building publicly accessible applications together.

 ## Hints and Hurdles
 + Visuals can be very helpful in explaining forking and cloning.
 Draw the workflow on the board: